RoUS/dumb-logger/README.md

 * where messages should be sent (the sink); and
 * a string that should be prefixed to each line written to the sink.

-You can define names for logging level values, so you can use them in subsequent calls.
+You can define labels (names) for logging level values, so you can use them in subsequent calls.
 In addition, defining a named level creates that method on the instance tied to that level.
 That is, these are
 equivalent:

 ```
-daml = DumbLogger.new(:names => { :info => 0, :debug => 4 })
+daml = DumbLogger.new(:labels => { :info => 0, :debug => 4 })
 daml.info('Level 0 message')
 daml.debug('Level 4 message')